Large Scale Robotic Material Handling: Learning, Planning, and Control: Introduction

-Second, like other large hydraulic machines, material handlers exhibit complex dynamics and inherent delays that complicate precise control~\cite{Nan24LearningAdaptive}.
-Reliable control automation typically requires data-driven approaches that capture the full range of system behaviors and uncertainties~\cite{Egli22GeneralApproach}.
+Second, like other large hydraulic machines, material handlers exhibit complex dynamics and actuation delays that complicate precise control~\cite{Nan24LearningAdaptive}.
+Reliable automation typically requires data-driven approaches that capture the full range of system behaviors and uncertainties~\cite{Egli22GeneralApproach}.
 This challenge is compounded by the underactuated kinematics of the free-hanging tool, which passively swings during movement.
-For human operators, efficient use of these grippers demands coordinated machine motions that work in tandem with the passive swing, a skill developed through experience.
-Failure to manage this coordination can lead to reduced operational efficiency, decreased accuracy, potential equipment damage, and increased safety risks.
+For human operators, efficient use of these grippers demands coordinated machine motions, a skill developed through experience.
+Failure to manage this coordination can lead to reduced operational efficiency, decreased accuracy, potential equipment damage, and reduced safety.

-Lastly, material handlers are often deployed in unstructured environments such as construction sites and harbors, where unexpected obstacles pose additional operational risks.
+Lastly, material handlers are often deployed in unstructured environments such as construction sites and harbors, where unexpected obstacles pose additional risks.
 Safe operation requires the autonomous system to perceive its surroundings and plan movements accordingly, taking into account the passive motion of the gripper to avoid collisions.
-Beyond collision-free path planning, automation systems must implement control policies that can precisely track trajectories, stabilize the swinging gripper, and remain robust to the nonlinear dynamics of hydraulic actuators.
+Beyond collision-free path planning, automation systems must implement control policies that can precisely track trajectories and stabilize the swinging gripper.